itanand/itanand/README.md

 I am a DevOps Engineer with experiance in Open Source, Web Development, AWS Services and Freelancing.
 I love to work with Website & App Designing, Cloud Services, open source projects and the challenges associated with them.
 I like to Explore the new technologies, and share my knowledge with others.
 Currently, I'm learning Devops tools.

-- 🌱 I'm Currently Working as Software Developer at HeaTRec Solutions.
+- 🌱 I'm Currently Working as DevOps Engineer at HeaTRec Solutions.
+- 🥇 Top Rated Upwork Freelancer
 - 🎖  Former Analytics Associate Engineer At Accenture.
 - 🎖  Learning DevOps❤️.
 - 👯 I’m looking to collaborate on Linkedin.
 - 🎖 Completed 3 tech internships at CCTech, Varada 🛒, Zenrays 🎥, 🚗 and WERP india 📺
 - 🤔 Need some help with technical interview.
-- 💬 Ask me about Frontend Development, UI / UX Development, Cloud and any Tech Realated stuff.
+- 💬 Ask me about Frontend Development, AWS Services, Freelancing and any Open Source stuff.
 - 📫 How to reach me: [Twitter - @iamanand](https://twitter.com/AnandMo00714761) , [Linkedin - @itanand](https://www.linkedin.com/in/itanand/) , [Website - @itanand](https://itanand.netlify.app/)
 - 😄 Pronouns: He is..
 - 💭 Let's get to know each other 🌟